-On the Advanced / Miscellaneous page, you can enable IGMP, RTSP, the SIP ALG, the PPPoE pass through, PPTP pass through, and L2TP pass through functions for the router.
+On the Advanced / Miscellaneous page, you can allow the router to use IGMP and RTSP, enable the SIP ALG function, the PPPoE/PPTP/L2TP pass through functions and the function for priority switching.

 IGMP is used for managing multicast traffic (transferring data to a group of destinations).
 This protocol allows using network resources for some applications, e.g., for streaming video, more efficiently.